martinpelli/ChatBot/README.md

 # ChatBot
-A simple chatBot that can resolve opl problems
+A chatBot that can resolve opl problems